wvvSupermarkt/wvvSupermarkt/livelane/backend/lifelane-backend/lifelane-backend-api/README.md

 [Node.js](https://nodejs.org/de/download/) needs to be installed on your machine before you can go on.

 ## How to use?
 In order to use this API, clone this project to your local machine.
-Edit the file /dbconf.json whith the access data of your MySQL database.
+Edit the file /dbconf.json and /google_confg.json whith the access data of your MySQL database and Google API.
 In order to start the server run the following commands inside the backend folder:

       npm install